 How do I apply for the NAB Business Cash Maximiser?

-If you are a sole trader, partnership or have one or two directors, you can apply for the Business Cash Maximiser online by clicking “Go to Site”.
+If you are a sole trader, partnership or have one or two directors, you can apply for the Business Cash Maximiser online by visiting NAB website.
 Larger businesses should call NAB direct for assistance with filling out the application.
 You will be asked first to verify that you are eligible for this account:

 - Minimum age.
 Applicants for this business savings account must be at least 18 years of age.